-If leave is requested due to your own serious health condition, the serious health condition of your spouse, domestic partner, child or parent, the serious illness or injury of a covered servicemember or for a qualifying exigency, the County requires that the leave request be supported by certification issued by a health care provider or other specified third party.
-The County's certification forms can be obtained from the County Clerk's Administrator's Office.
+If leave is requested due to your own serious health condition, the serious health condition of your spouse, domestic partner, child or parent, the serious illness or injury of a covered servicemember or for a qualifying exigency, the County requires that the leave request be supported by certification issued by afrom the treating health care provider or other specified third party.
+The County may also require certification for qualifying exigency and servicemember family leave.
+The County's certification forms can be obtained from the County Administrator's Office.
 Failure to provide the County with timely, complete and responsive certification within 15 days of the County's request for certification may result in delay or denial of the leave.

 If an employee provides the County with incomplete or insufficient certification, the County will provide written notice to the employee explaining the deficiency in the certification and will allow the employee at least 7 days to cure the deficiency.
-If such deficiency is not cured, the County may deny the employee's leave request.
+If such deficiency is not cured, the County may deny delay the employee's leave request.